Harshad313D/Currency-Converter-Wizard-/README.md

 ├── package.json
 └── server.mjs
 ```
-Dependencies
+## Dependencies

-express: Fast, unopinionated, minimalist web framework for Node.js.
+-express: Fast, unopinionated, minimalist web framework for Node.js.
-dotenv: Loads environment variables from a .env file into process.env.
+-dotenv: Loads environment variables from a .env file into process.env.
-node-fetch: A light-weight module that brings window.fetch to Node.js.
+-node-fetch: A light-weight module that brings window.fetch to Node.js.

 ## Contribution
 If you want to contribute to this project, feel free to fork it and submit your pull requests.